-Growing up in Silicon Valley, I developed an interest in computing and cybersecurity from a fairly young age.(1) I’ve noticed that this is a fairly uncommon interest among colleagues and students.
-I’ve listed here a few simple steps toward a more secure (and private) computing existence (these are also important considerations for mobile devices, like tablets and phones).
+I’ve been interested in computing and cybersecurity since I was fairly young.(1) I’ve noticed that this is a fairly uncommon, so I’ve listed here a few simple steps toward a more secure (and private) computing existence (these are also important considerations for mobile devices, like tablets and phones).

 - Brian Krebs’s three basic rules for online safety provide an excellent starting point:

 - If you didn’t go looking for it, don’t install it.

 - If you installed it, update it.

 - If you no longer need it, remove it.

 - Enabling update checking is very helpful for ensuring that all your software is up to date (just make sure you actually allow the updates to take place).
 This is especially important for anything you use that interacts with online resources: your operating system, word processor, PDF reader/editor, and web browser are key.